testophobia/testophobia/README_WIP.md

 Probably the easiest way to learn Testophobia is by example.
 Examples have been provided in the __examples__ subfolder.

 Let's look at the __basic__ example.
-In the _pages_ directory, you'll find some simple HTML pages for testing.
-For simplicity, these pages are being hosted on
+In the _pages_ directory, you'll find some rudimentary HTML pages for testing.
-[Github Pages](https://testophobia.github.io/testophobia/examples), so that you can run example tests against them without the need to host the pages yourself.
+For simplicity, these pages are being hosted on [Github Pages](https://testophobia.github.io/testophobia/examples), so that you can run example tests against them without the need to host the pages yourself.